 These 4-H horse and pony project uniform rules are written to standardize the judging and evaluation of 4-H horse shows across Michigan.
 The rules will be followed at the State 4-H Horse Show.
 For county horse and pony project rules, please contact your local MSU Extension 4-H staff.
-(You can find your local MSU Extension office by visiting msue.msu.edu.)
+(You can find your local MSU Extension office by visiting extension.msu.edu.)
 We intend with this publication to provide educational information about the various types of horses and classes represented in the Michigan 4-H horse and pony project.

-We appreciate the help of USA Equestrian in developing this guide.
-Rules from USA Equestrian are copyrighted and are reprinted here with their permission.
-We thank the American Quarter Horse Association, the Pinto Horse Association of America, the Pony of the Americas Club, the National Snaffle Bit Association, the National Reining Horse Association, the Racking Horse Breeders Association of America, the International Side Saddle Organization, the Tennessee Walking Horse Breeder and Exhibitors Association, the Palomino Horse Breeders of America and the Western Dressage Association of America for the use of excerpts from their rulebooks.
+We appreciate the help of the US Equestrian Federation in developing this guide.
+USEF rules are copyrighted and are reprinted here with their permission.
+We thank the American Quarter Horse Association, the Pinto Horse Association of America, the Pony of the Americas Club, the National Snaffle Bit Association, the National Reining Horse Association, the Racking Horse Breeders Association of America, the International Side Saddle Organization, the Tennessee Walking Horse Breeder and Exhibitors Association, the Palomino Horse Breeders of America, the Western Dressage Association of America, and the American Ranch Horse Association for the use of excerpts from their rulebooks.

-Some information in the Dressage Division is © 2015 United States Equestrian Federation, Inc. (USEF).
+Some information in the Dressage Division is © 2015 United States Equestrian Federation Inc. (USEF).
 Reprinted with the permission of USEF.
 All rights reserved.
 Reproduction without permission is prohibited by law.
 USEF is not responsible for any errors or omissions in the publication or for the use of its copyright materials in any unauthorized manner.

-This book was was designed and illustrated by Valeria Gonzaga, graphic design intern, ANR Communications, MSU, and by Abbey Warren Miller, communications manager and graphic designer, Michigan 4-H Foundation.
+This book was designed and illustrated by Valeria Gonzaga, former graphic design intern, and Abbey Warren Miller, alumni and development communications manager, ANR Communications and Marketing.

-Special thanks to former Equine Extension Youth specialists Kelly Boles Chapman and Stacey Doumit, as well as to members of the State 4-H Horse Show Rules Committee and the 4-H Horse Judges Advisory Committee - past and present - for their tireless efforts.
-If we have left anyone out, it is unintentional, as the efforts of all are greatly appreciated.
+Special thanks to former Equine Extension Youth specialists Kelly Boles Chapman, Stacey Doumit, and Taylor Fabus, as well as to past and present members of the State 4-H Horse Show Rules Committee and the 4-H Horse Judges Advisory Committee for their tireless efforts.
+If we have left anyone out, it is unintentional, as everyone's efforts are greatly appreciated.

-Karen L. Waite Equine Extension Specialist Department of Animal Science Michigan State University
+Karen L. Waite

+Equine Extension Specialist Department of Animal Science Michigan State University